justwriteclick/docslikecode/_posts/00-github-for-docs-files.md

 You can learn how to sign up for a GitHub account and pricing plans on [help.github.com](https://help.github.com/articles/signing-up-for-a-new-github-account/).

 You can do all these docs-as-code tutorials with a free GitHub account.
+I recommend using SSH keys rather than entering your password for each `git` command that requires authentication.
+Read about [Connecting to GitHub with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) in the GitHub user documentation.

 ## Learn basic Terminal and Git Bash commands